andreasKroepelin/derse-unconference-2023-literate-pluto-packages/README.md

 Julia package management ist built around environments.
 We will explore

-* what defines an environment in julia
+* what defines an environment in Julia
 * how to create different environments for different projects
 * how to install public and private packages in an environment

-More information can be found in the [manual for julia's included package manager](https://pkgdocs.julialang.org/v1/)
+More information can be found in the [manual for Julia's included package manager](https://pkgdocs.julialang.org/v1/)

 ### Creating a Julia package

-We will create a [small julia package](./ExamplePackage/) and learn
+We will create a [small Julia package](./ExamplePackage/) and learn

-* what defines a julia package
+* what defines a Julia package
-* how to build a fully functional julia package
+* how to build a fully functional Julia package
 * how to test our package
 * how to use our new package